Michael Shannon: Career

 Shannon starred in the 2016 psychological thriller film Nocturnal Animals, with Amy Adams and Jake Gyllenhaal.
 His performance as a detective investigating a double homicide garnered him critical acclaim and a second nomination for the Academy Award for Best Supporting Actor.
+Also in 2016, Shannon portrayed music icon Elvis Presley alongside Kevin Spacey as President Richard Nixon in Elvis & Nixon.

 In 2017, Shannon played Col. Richard Strickland in Guillermo del Toro's romantic fantasy film The Shape of Water.
 The film premiered at the 74th Venice International Film Festival, where it won the Golden Lion.
+The Shape of Water went on to win the Oscar for Best Picture at the Academy Awards.

-Shannon played the lead role as Gary Noesner in Waco on Paramount Network in 2018.
+Shannon played the lead role as Gary Noesner, head of the FBI Crisis Negotiation Unit, in Waco on Paramount Network in 2018.
 He appeared in Long Way Back Home, an extended film clip for the song of the same name by Memphis country-punk rock band, Lucero, from its album Among The Ghosts.
-Lucero's frontman, Ben Nichols, is the older brother of frequent Shannon collaborator, Jeff Nichols.
-Shannon contributed spoken world vocals to Lucero's "Back To The Night", also from Among The Ghosts.
+Lucero's frontman, Ben Nichols, is the older brother of frequent Shannon collaborator Jeff Nichols.
+Shannon contributed spoken word vocals to Lucero's "Back To The Night", also from Among The Ghosts.

 In 2019, Shannon joined an ensemble cast in Rian Johnson's mystery film Knives Out, portraying Walt Thrombey.

 In 2021, Shannon played Napoleon Marconi in the Hulu miniseries Nine Perfect Strangers, based on the novel of the same name by Liane Moriarty.

-Shannon is reprising his role as General Zod in the film The Flash, to be released by Warner Bros. in 2023.
+Shannon reprised his role as General Zod in The Flash, released by Warner Bros. in 2023.

 In April 2022, a follow-up series to Waco, titled American Tragedies: Waco – The Trials was announced and was set to premiere on Paramount+ in 2023.
-It centers on the fallout from the Waco siege as well as the emerging patriot movement.
+The miniseries centered on the fallout from the Waco siege as well as the emerging patriot movement.
 In February 2023, the series was retitled Waco: The Aftermath and would instead premiere on Showtime on April 16, 2023.
-Shannon also serves as a executive producer for the show.
+Shannon reprised his lead role as Gary Noesner and also served as an executive producer for the show.

-Music career

-In 2002, Shannon formed the indie rock band Corporal with Ray Rizzo and Rob Beitzel.
-Shannon sings and writes lyrics for the band.
-In 2010, Corporal released its self-titled debut album.

-The first track "Glory" was released in 2011 and the second song, "Obama," was released in June 2012 as the band's endorsement of President Obama's run for reelection.
+Shannon also starred as United States President James A. Garfield in the 2025 Netflix miniseries Death by Lightning.